Kong/design-tokens/README.md

 1. Ensure you are on the `main` branch, then pull down the latest code by running `git checkout main && git pull origin main`
 2. Checkout a new branch for your changes with `git checkout -b {type}/{jira-ticket}-{description}` - as an example, `git checkout feat/khcp-1234-add-color-tokens`
 3. Add/edit the tokens in the `/tokens` directory as needed, ensuring to adhere to the [Token Requirements](#token-requirements)
-4. Before committing your changes, locally run `yarn lint` to ensure you do not have any linting errors.
-If you have errors, you can try running `yarn lint:fix` to resolve
+4. Before committing your changes, locally run `pnpm lint` to ensure you do not have any linting errors.
+If you have errors, you can try running `pnpm lint:fix` to resolve
 5. Commit your changes, adhering to [Conventional Commits](#committing-changes).
-To make this easier, you're encouraged to run `yarn commit` to help build your commit message
+To make this easier, you're encouraged to run `pnpm commit` to help build your commit message
 6. Push your branch up to the remote with `git push origin {branch-name}`
 7. Open a pull request and request a review